-- Natural uranium, before 1961
+- NU, before 1961;

-- Natural uranium, recycled, 1961 to 1962
+- NU, recycled, 1961 to 1962; and

-- Enriched (1%) uranium, recycled, 1963 to 1966
+- EU (1%), recycled, 1963 to 1966.

-Because the feed uranium and uranium during processing were purified to some degree, it is reasonable to assume that the contributions of the long-lived uranium progeny, i.e., Th and Ra, were small in most areas of the WSP.
-Measurements of the activity concentrations in Raffinate Pits 1, 2, and 3 can be used to determine the relationship between Th and other impurities during the initial uranium processing (feed preparation and sampling) in Building 101, during the transfer of ore concentrate from Building 101 to Building 103 for nitric acid digestion, and transfer of the uranyl nitrate slurry to the aqueous feed tanks in Building 105 before any separations occurred.
+Because the feed uranium and uranium during processing were purified to some degree, it is reasonable to assume that the contributions of the long-lived uranium progeny (i.e., Th and Ra) were small in most areas of the WSP.
+Measurements of the activity concentrations in Raffinate Pits 1, 2, and 3 can be used to determine the relationship between Th and other impurities during the initial uranium processing in Building 101 (feed preparation and sampling), during the transfer of ore concentrate from Building 101 to Building 103 for nitric acid digestion, and transfer of the uranyl nitrate slurry to the aqueous feed tanks in Building 105 before any separations occurred.
 The shorter-lived decay products for which no raffinate measurements were made (e.g., Pb and Po) can be assumed to be present at the same activity as their Ra parent in the mill concentrate feeds.
-The other uranium streams (e.g., recycled uranium) had been previously processed and contained essentially no thorium.
+The other uranium streams (e.g., RU) had been previously processed and contained essentially no thorium.
 Table 5-20 gives the results of a statistical analysis of raffinate pit measurements.
-The data were taken from the 1989 Waste Assessment Radiological Characterization of the Weldon Spring Site Raffinate Pits (MK-Ferguson 1989, pp. 72-75).
+The data were taken from the 1989 Waste Assessment Radiological Characterization of the Weldon Spring Site Raffinate Pits (DOE 1989, pp. 72-75).

 Table 5-20.
-Activity ratios of uranium decay products and other impurities to Th activity in Weldon Spring raffinate pits.
+Activity ratios of uranium decay products and other impurities to Th activity in raffinate pits.